 Regarding electrostatic discharge (ESD) plastics, These plastics are designed to reduce static electricity to protect electrostatic-sensitive devices or limit flammable gases or liquids.
 These plastics are available in many types, anti-static and static dissipative being the most prominent.

-The Importance of Antistatic and Static Dissipative Plastics –
+The Importance of Anti Static Plastic and Static Dissipative Plastics

 Build-up static electricity can occur in an insulating material like plastic when the charge stays in the restricted areas of the contact between the materials.
 This electrostatic voltage can later be discharged with an arc or spark when it comes in contact with a body with a significantly different electrical potential.
 Good examples are the human body and microcircuit.

 The ESD damage to a component can result in wrong readings, periodic breakdowns, and even permanent, unrepairable damage.
-All that can trigger production downtime and expensive repairs.
-The main reason to use Antistatic and static dissipative plastics is to slash ESD risk and reduce malfunctions significantly.
+All of that can trigger production downtime and expensive repairs.
+The main reason to use Anti static plastic and static dissipative plastics is to slash ESD risk and reduce malfunctions significantly.

 Interesting Read – What is Shore Hardness Scale? | The Complete Guide